constancehermit/MindGarden/content/garden/a-workplace-in-which-you-need-excessive-courage-stifles-the-creative-spirit.md

 ### When we don't feel safe in a team, learning is inhibited.

-If our environment feels hostile, unsafe, or exclusionary, our willingness to engage in problem-solving behaviours drops significantly.
+If our environment feels hostile, unsafe, or exclusionary, our willingness to engage drops significantly.
 Here are some examples of learning behaviours that are limited in such an atmosphere:

 &#9999; Seeking feedback
 &#9999; Sharing information